dariuszsikorski/Drinkwise/README.md

 3. install APK using file manager of your choice
 4. proceed with installation when you will be alerted of unknown source and author.
 App was simply built with Expo.io online services

+### Things which I didn't implement at the moment
+* Migrate app to Redux
+* Add Push Notifications
+* Run app with a background process when it's closed
+* Split app to separate component files and communicate over Redux
+* Consistent component declarations - they should extend React.Component everywhere
+* Implement water cup counter with animation

 ### Installation

 1. Install packages